LaurentLoi/Tool-Box/README.md

 `Configure your personnal HTML / CSS display`

-`Add the new component in 'modal.component.html' with it's purpose`
+`Add the new component in 'modal.component.html' with it's purpose as *ngSwitchCase`

 `Create a new message function in 'message.service.ts'.
 Create your personnal text using _messageTitle$.next(), _messageBody$.next() && _purpose$.next() and add the 'modalService.open() call at the end.`